Am I required to take a May Term course?

-In order to better ensure that all students have an opportunity to take May Term courses, students who enroll in fall 2017 or later will have two May Terms included in their tuition.
+In order to better ensure that all students have an opportunity to take May Term courses, students will have two May Terms included in their tuition.
 Students may enroll in additional May Terms for an additional tuition fee, plus a residential fee if applicable.

 There may be additional charges to students enrolled in May Term courses involving travel, off-campus housing or other expenses.

 Do I have to live on campus?

 Any student who is a residential student in the spring can reside on campus with no additional fees for room and board, if they are enrolled in a “fee-included” May Term.

 Living on campus during May Term is not mandatory.
 However, no refund for tuition, room or board will be given to students who do not attend May Term or who decide to live off campus.
 Please note that summer school sessions do have an additional cost for living on campus.

 All May Term and summer students who reside on campus will live in summer housing.
 The location of the summer housing building(s) changes from year to year, depending on facilities projects scheduled for the summer.
 In addition, due to the popularity of May Term, all students are required to have a roommate during this time.
 The roommate can be requested on the May/Summer housing form.
 If one is not requested, the staff will assign a student to share the space with you.
 Residence Life sends out information in late April regarding summer housing, including the summer housing building(s), move-over schedule, and the sign-up process.

 If I will be leaving for a travel abroad course, do I have to move out of my spring room?